mat-docs/RTA.Site/docs/devguide/tutorials/quick-start/index.md

     * Make sure RTA Server is running
     * Make sure you're running the `RTA.Examples.Loader` project
-    * If you changed the GRPC port, update the demo source code
+    * If you changed the gRPC port, update the demo source code

 ## Step 5: Setup ATLAS